rgripper/GumboBindings/README.md

 [Gumbo parser](https://github.com/google/gumbo-parser) bindings using P/Invokes and marshalling.

-You can get it via Nuget (https://www.nuget.org/packages/Gumbo.Wrappers/).
+You can get it via Nuget: `Install-Package Gumbo.Wrappers`

-Types member names are preserved the way they appear in the original code to make API change tracking easier.
-To simplify usage there are wrappers for the main classes.
+You will also need to place a native `gumbo.dll` along the wrapper library.
+You can either take one from this repo or compile yourself.

 ## Basic usage of the wrapper classes